Oyo1505/Kaamelott_soundbox/README.md

 # Kaamelott_soundbox

-A react application for pratice wich are sound boxes quotes from characters from Kaamolott TV Show.
+A react application for pratice wich are sounds quotes from characters of Kaamolott TV Show.

 Inspired by https://github.com/2ec0b4/kaamelott-soundboard from https://github.com/2ec0b4